 - understand when and where the use of specific concepts, theories, and models is appropriate and correctly apply these

 Using a streamlined approach, the primary goal of the text is to help build core management competencies for today's global and more complex workplace, including issues related to planning, organizing, leading, and controlling (POLC), leaving instructors free to customize course content to their audiences.
-Schermerhorn uses a conversational and interactive writing style to master concepts in a bite-size and fundamental approach.
+Schermerhorn and Bachrach use a conversational and interactive writing style to master concepts in a bite-size and fundamental approach.

 This text presents managerial concepts and theory in a straight-forward, interesting style with a strong emphasis on application.
 The discussion of theory is framed in a unique, engaging, and concise way.
 The goal is to promote critical thinking and ability to make sound business decisions using managerial theory.
 Concepts are designed to explored and reinforced through in-class discussion and exercises.
 The text also focuses on the most important aspects of the POLC model, emphasizing skill-building.